 What did Pearl Jam play at their first ever show?

-It's 30 years since Eddie Vedder led the rock legends through their debut gig - but what was on the setlist?
+It's over three decades years since Eddie Vedder led the rock legends through their debut gig - but what was on the setlist?

 On 22 October 1990, a band called Mookie Blaylock made an unannounced appearance at a tiny club in Seattle, Washington.
 It was more of a public practice, really, but it was the first step in the story of the band that was to become Pearl Jam.